Last Updated on August 4, 2023 by Labib Ahmad

 - The delay between when a customer pays and when they receive their products.

 So now you know what a merchant account is and how you can go about getting one.
-If you're new to accepting credit card transactions, whether they are in-person, online payments, contactless payments, or something else, it's essential to know what your business needs are and what you should be looking for when seeking out a provider that will meet the needs of your business.
-After all, wouldn’t it be great to get this one decision right so you completely avoid having to suffer through a contentious relationship with your payments provider like so many other businesses have?
+If you're new to accepting credit card transactions, whether they are in-person, online payments, contactless payments, or something else, it's essential to know what your business needs are and what you should be looking for when seeking out a provider.

-Whether you're shopping around for the first time or looking for a new MSP relationship, we've put together a list of five questions for you to ask prospective merchant service providers:
+Whether you're shopping around for payment options for the first time or looking for a new MSP relationship, we've put together a list of five questions for you to ask prospective merchant service providers:

-Just because the term is expired, doesn't always mean your contract is over.
-Some payment processors may also include auto-renew clauses that business owners should be aware of.
+The term is expired, but that doesn't always mean your contract is over.
+Some payment processors may also include auto-renew clauses that business owners should know of.
 Being aware of this clause will keep you from inadvertently being signed up for a monthly fee for another term for example.
-Ensure you fully understand the terms and conditions of the contract you're signing to avoid any future frustration and regret.
+Ensure you fully understand the terms and conditions of the contract you're signing to avoid future frustration and regret.

 When going through the signup process, make sure you clearly understand if you're getting an "introductory rate" that will increase at some point.
-Or, ask if there is any kind of rate guarantee that the payment processor can offer.
+Or ask if there is any rate guarantee that the payment processor can offer.
 Credit card processing rates will vary depending on the type of transaction, the card used, and the business's monthly processing volume.
-If the processing rate you're being offered as a merchant seems lower than what you expected, clarify exactly which transactions or card types the rate does, and does not, apply to.
+If the processing rate you're being offered as a merchant seems lower than what you expected, clarify exactly which transactions or card types the rate does and does not apply to.

 Be sure to clarify if the processing fee is a flat rate or a percentage of your transaction volume.
-How a payment processor calculates their fees can make a big difference in what you end up paying monthly.
-As a general rule, you should try to go with a processor that offers interchange plus pricing, as it's widely regarded as the most affordable way to accept credit cards.
+How a payment processor calculates their processing fees can make a big difference in what you end up paying monthly.
+As a general rule, you should try to go with a processor that offers interchange-plus pricing, as it's widely regarded as the most affordable way to process credit cards.

-Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you should look out for when it comes to shopping for a merchant account.
+Cancellation fees, early termination fees, PCI Non-Compliance fees, chargeback fees, account change fees, and equipment rentals are all additional costs that you and your business should look out for when it comes to shopping for a merchant account.
 These are usually charged in addition to your processing fees, and they can add up pretty quickly.
-Understanding why you're being charged these fees and how you can avoid them will save your business money in the long term.
-Try to find a provider who is very clear and upfront about not charging any hidden fees on any transaction, whether they are online transaction or in person payments.
+Understanding why you're being charged this extra cost and how you can avoid it will save your business money in the long term.
+Try to find a provider who is very clear and upfront about not charging your businesses any hidden fees on any transaction, whether they are online transaction or in person payments.

 Each merchant account provider will provide different customer support options and what works best will vary based on a business's preference.
 Whether you prefer to submit an email, chat online, or pick up the phone and speak to someone, it's important to know how you can contact your payment processor and when their support team is available.